Loading organizations...

 Key people at Vaxa Networks.

-Vaxa Networks was founded by John Zannos (Co-Founder / CEO).
+Vaxa Networks was founded in 2019 by John Zannos (Co-Founder / CEO).

 Vaxa Networks is a telecommunications software solution provider based in New Hampshire, United States, with 11-50 employees.
 It specializes in delivering proven vendor and open technologies to create single, shared, and secure network infrastructure for smart communities, cities, businesses, and buildings under a common platform[1].
 The company targets underserved rural communities and businesses by supplying high-speed connectivity essential for the information-driven economy, while enabling locally owned networks that support services from multiple providers[1].